 * First step after rejoicing is to get yourself a Bible.
-If you are in need and cannot afford one, click here to be taken to the Bible Request form.

 * Secondly, get connected to a local Bible teaching church and seek out baptism.
 The Bible teaches us that baptism is an outward showing of our inward faith in Christ.

 * Last, but not least, study your Bible and spend time in prayer with our Father.

 If you have additional questions that were not covered here, I highly recommend gotquestions.org as a go-to source for nearly every question you may need answering.

 Also, if you would like to be added to the prayer request list or celebrate by adding your name to the praise board, please click here.